 This is what the big companies like McDonald’s and Progressive are doing with their facebook campaigns.
 They are not trying to directly sell you a Big Mac ™ or a car insurance policy, but they want you to think of them when you are hungry, or you do need car insurance.
 So they are building brand awareness in your mind.
 If you go to Jack in the Box, the effort was not successful.
 But if you get some McDonald’s fries next week, how is McDonald’s going to measure that ROI?

 By setting clear objectives and putting clear Google Analytics and reporting together, a good strategist can set up your Social Media campaign for success.
 Social should be a part of every business objective, and I can show you how to achieve a solid ROI on your marketing efforts by including social media.
-Get a free 30-minutes consultation by using our contact form.

 Stay tuned and Stay Social.